 For some air travelers, no matter what happens, it will be too little, too late.
-They say that the agency has spent the better part of the past five years subjecting them to unconstitutional searches.
-This has resulted in violations of their civil rights and assaulting their dignity when flying.
+They claim that over the past five years, the agency has subjected them to unconstitutional searches.
+This has resulted in violations of their civil rights and assaults on their dignity when flying.
 (Here is our guide on how to handle the TSA when you travel.)

-Nancy Nally, a Web site publisher from Palm Coast, Fla., says that regardless of how the TSA responds, she’s most disappointed by its lateness.
+Nancy Nally, a website publisher from Palm Coast, Fla., expressed her disappointment.
+She’s most frustrated by the TSA’s tardiness in responding.
 This rulemaking should have happened in 2006, not 2013, she says.

 “Why close the barn door after the horse is gone?” she asks.